Azure/azure-quickstart-templates/201-api-management-logs-to-moesif-using-eventhub-webapp/README.md

 ![Create a Custom Deployment in Azure](https://www.moesif.com/docs/images/docs/integration/azure-api-management-create-custom-deployment.png)

+* For the resource group, select the same resource group that your Azure APIM resides in.
+This ensures the APIM logger, `moesif-log-to-event-hub`, is automatically created for you.

 * Set Moesif Application Id to the one displayed after logging into your Moesif account.
 You can create a free one on [Moesif's website](https://www.moesif.com/?language=azure-api-management)

-* Set _Existing Apim Resource Group_ to the resource group containing your Azure APIM.
-* Set _Existing Apim Name_ to the name of your Azure APIM instance.
+* Set _Existing Api Mgmt Name_ to the name of your Azure APIM instance.

-Then, click _Review+create_ and create the template to start deployment.
+Then, click _Review+create_ and create the template to start the deployment.

+> You can deploy Moesif to a different resource group or leave _Existing Api Mgmt Name_ blank, but you will need to manually create an [APIM logger](https://docs.microsoft.com/en-us/azure/api-management/api-management-log-to-eventhub-sample#policy-declaration) later.

 ### 3. Add XML Policy

-Within the Azure portal, go to your existing Azure API Management instance.
+Within the Azure portal, navigate to your existing Azure API Management instance.
-Add the below XML policy to all products or APIs that you want logged to Moesif.
+Then, add the below XML policies to all products or APIs that you want logged to Moesif.

-More info on editing policies available on the [Azure docs](https://docs.microsoft.com/en-us/azure/api-management/set-edit-policies)
+More info on editing APIM policies is available on the [Azure docs](https://docs.microsoft.com/en-us/azure/api-management/set-edit-policies)

 ```xml
 <policies>